luk036/luk036.github.io/flows/lubuntu18-04.md

 - Ignore the warning "The language support is not installed completely".
 Click "Remind Me Later".
 - Choose "IBus" from "Keyboad input method system".
 - Select "Preferences"->"IBusPreferences" from main menu.
-- Select "Inout Method" then "Add".
+- Select "Input Method" then "Add".
 Select "Chinese" and then "Pinyin".
 - Reboot the System.
 Press `<Super>-Space` to switch the input methods.

 ---